Citizenship - Attorneys in Frankfurt

 basic civic knowledge

-Commitment to the free democratic basic order of our Basic Law, no evidence of extremist or terrorist activity
+Commitment to the free and democratic order of the German Constitution, no evidence of extremist or terrorist activity

 If one of these requirements is not met, you are not entitled to naturalization.
 So-called discretionary citizenship is possible, however.
 That is, the naturalization authority can approve naturalization if there is a public interest in naturalization and some minimum requirements are met.